Morr0/Atheer/ROADMAP.md

 - Sort by most recent/oldest (done the backend just do the UI)
 - Word counter auto generated after each add/update of article
 - List top tags
+- Correct scheduled articles releaser to get articles older than today in a transaction
+-

 ### List of longer term goals (not in order):